wf0601/tokyo_cuisine_map/README.md

 `docker build -t tokyo_cuisine`

-Run with either the run button in Docker or use the code below.
+Run with either click the run button in Docker or use the command below.

 `docker run -d -p 5004:5004 --name my_tokyo_cuisine tokyo_cuisine`